EuroMillions players urged to check tickets again after blunder announcing numbers

 But for EuroMillions players in Tuesday night’s draw, there’s still hope.
 It has now come to light that an error led to the publication of the wrong winning numbers online and, as a result, ticket holders are being urged to check their tickets once more to see if they might be on the verge of claiming Britain’s third-largest-ever lottery jackpot.

-Just after midnight, a slew of media organisations announced the supposed winning numbers for the £177 million EuroMillions draw.
+Just after midnight, a slew of media organisations announced the supposed winning numbers for the £177m EuroMillions draw.

 However, hours later, the Press Association sent out a correction after it turned out an extra number had been added by mistake, which meant there would have been no winner.
-Now that the correct winning numbers have been confirmed, a ticket-holder is yet to claim their jackpot – which means it could be you.
+Now that the correct winning numbers have been confirmed, a winning ticket holder still needs to claim their jackpot – which means it could be you.

 Players are being urged to once again check their tickets to see if they can claim the prize in Tuesday’s draw.